-Depending on where you are, your interpretation of Asian style design will be different; here in North America, we generally rely on Japanese inspirations for Asian designs.
-This means emphasis on ceremony, relaxation and bringing nature inside.
+Depending on where you are, your interpretation of Asian style design will differ; in North America, we generally rely on Japanese inspirations for Asian designs.
+This means an emphasis on ceremony, relaxation, and bringing nature inside.

 Bathing and other bathroom activities are considered separate in many Asian cultures.
-Separate the bathtub from the sink and other areas of the bathroom as much as possible.
-This isn’t always practical with the way Western homes are built, but this example shows a good solution to creating that reflection space for the bathtub.
+Separate the bathtub from the sink and other bathroom areas as much as possible.
+This isn’t always practical with how Western homes are built, but this example shows a good solution to creating that reflection space for the bathtub.

-Considering with how important bathing is in Asian cultures, soaking tubs are very common.
-Copper and wood soaking tubs are most common.
+Considering bathing is important in Asian cultures, soaking tubs are very common.
+Copper and wood soaking tubs are the most common.

 Sound is very important in Japanese design.
 Water should pour or trickle out, not spray out.
-The more like a spa your bathroom sounds, the closer you are getting to an Asian design.
+The more like a spa your bathroom sounds, the closer you get to an Asian design.